teamuness/teamuness.github.io/speakers/index.md

 the Marathon des Sables stage-race through the Moroccan desert and has twice won the Badwater Ultramarathon.
 She is also the first and only person to ever have run 50 miles a day in 50 states in the USA in 62 days!
-Lisa is a proven coach and motivator whose knowledge of health, fitness and nutrition has helped hundreds of individuals achieve their specific goals.
+A proven coach and motivator, Lisa has helped hundreds of individuals achieve their specific goals.
           </div>
           <div><a href="https://www.flickr.com/photos/126949511@N07/18960202531" title="lisa-smith-batchen by annabroome, on Flickr"><img src="https://c1.staticflickr.com/1/296/18960202531_53bf6fd2ee_m.jpg" width="240" height="240" alt="lisa-smith-batchen"></a></div>
           <div class="boxContent2">